e0958902/tp/docs/UserGuide.md

 ## Setting an arbitrary time

 This feature is intended for developers to test out the features.
-See the developer guide (To be updated) for more detailed explanation on its implementation.
-To make use of this feature, simply add the following flag and argument **when running the program** (not during the program execution itself)
+To make use of this feature, simply add the following flag and argument **before running the program** (not during the program execution itself)

 Example: `java -jar meditracker.jar -sim 2024-01-01T13:00:00Z`